jknabl/game-of-life/README.md

 * Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

+## Structure of the code

+The code is structured according to rubygems conventions.
+Most of the interesting stuff -- including the `Game`, `Cell`, and display classes -- is in `lib/life`.
+There is also a test script located outside the lib directory, at `bin/test`.
+Instructions on testing are below.

 ## Installing the downloaded gem

 This gem was developed and tested in a UNIX-like environment, using ruby 2.3.1.